cvilas/guidance/people/maxims.md

 - On discipline, practise, and following standard procedures: "Make sure the judgement calls and decisions you make up in the air look reasonable if they were to appear in an accident investigation report".
 - On irreversible events: Once the engine has failed, the aircraft doesn't belong to you.
 It belongs to the insurance company.
 Forget saving the aircraft; save yourself and your passengers.

+## Unknown

+- In group discussions that require decision making, the expert should speak last
+  - The most junior person speaks first
+  - If expert talks first, it demotivates others from taking an opposing view